NorfairKing/linkcheck/README.md

 ## Using linkcheck

-Start your server locally on `localhost:8000` and run linkcheck using:
+Start your server locally on `localhost:8000` and run `linkcheck` as follows:

 ```
 linkcheck http://localhost:8000